gca3020/qmk_firmware/keyboards/massdrop/ctrl/keymaps/gca3020/README.md

 These are the features currently supported by this keymap:

+### Debounce

+Leveraged additional debounce and matrix scan time to resolve key chatter observed on this board.

 ### Tapdance Keys

 Not really a feature.
 I just want to document what tapdance keys this keymap has because there will be many of them.